 In the 17th Century Dud Dudley conducted experiments here on producing Iron using pit coal, this was previously done using charcoal, he perfected and patented a process using coke produced from coal, rather than charcoal produced from wood burning.

 Where the furnace was actually built is open to conjecture, but it is possible that the pool was used as a source to power the furnace bellows and that the furnace was located on the opposite side of Himley Road.

-Later Askew Bridge Pool was drained, and apart from occasional flooding, now only a swamp area can be seen at this location.
+Later, Askew Bridge Pool was drained, and apart from occasional flooding, only a swamp area can be seen at this location.